Fellowships

 Tsai Center for Innovative Thinking

-What is it?
 The Tsai Center for Innovative Thinking at Yale (Tsai CITY) serves students from across Yale’s campus through programs, funding, and mentoring.
 Students from all backgrounds tackle issues like climate change and civic engagement, develop creative projects from documentary films to digital platforms, and launch high-growth ventures and movements.
+All students are eligible to apply for funding through the Tsai CITY funding page.

 Travel Costs for Faculty Led Ensembles

-How to apply for funding: Students should contact the leader of their ensemble with requests for support.
+Students should contact the leader of their ensemble with requests for support.

 Yale College Safety Net

-What is it?
 Yale College Safety Net is supported by donor funded gifts designed to assist high-need students with emergency expenses that fall outside of the standard Unbilled Expenses/Student Share and other parts of the Cost of Attendance.

 OISS Support for Visas

-Who is eligible?
-Undergraduate international students with high need who do not receive a student visa sufficiently long enough in duration to cover their four years of study at Yale.
-Support is available for fees associated with visa renewal only, not for initial visa applications.
+The Office of International Students & Scholars (OISS) supports admitted students living outside of the United States apply for an F-1 or J-1 student visa.
+Undergraduate international students with high-need who do not receive a student visa sufficiently long enough in duration to cover their four years of study at Yale are eligible for support.
+Please note, though, that support is available for fees associated with visa renewal only, not for initial visa applications.
+Interested students should email their designated OISS adviser, Daniel Riecker, with questions.